marcopaz/pyjo/README.md

     address = Field(type=Address)
 ```

 By default any field is considered required and its presence will be checked during initialization.
-To modify this behavior, pass a `default` argument to the `Field` constructor:

 ```python
 u = User(name='john', age=18)